 Calotropis is a shrub or tree with lavender flowers and cork-like bark.
-The wood yields a fibrous substance that is used for rope, fishing line and thread.
-It also has tannins, latex, rubber and a dye that are used in industrial practices.
+The wood yields a fibrous substance that is used for rope, fishing line, and thread.
+It also has tannins, latex, rubber, and a dye that is used in industrial practices.
 The shrub is considered a weed in its native India but has also been used traditionally as a medicinal plant.
-It has numerous colorful names such as Sodom Apple, Akund Crown flower and Dead Sea Fruit, but the scientific name is Calotropis procera.
+It has numerous colorful names such as Sodom Apple, Akund Crown flower, and Dead Sea Fruit, but the scientific name is Calotropis procera.

 Appearance of Calotropis Procera

 Calotropis procera is a woody perennial that carries white or lavender flowers.
 The branches are twisting and cork-like in texture.
 The plant has ash-colored bark covered with white fuzz.
 The plant has silver-green large leaves that grow opposite on the stems.
 The flowers grow at the tops of apical stems and produce fruits.
 The fruit of Calotropis procera is oval and curved at the ends of the pods.
 The fruit is also thick and, when opened, it is the source of thick fibers that have been made into rope and used in a multitude of ways.

 Ayurvedic medicine is a traditional Indian practice of healing.
 The Indian Journal of Pharmacology has produced a study on the effectiveness of extracted latex from Calotropis upon fungal infections caused by Candida.
 These infections usually lead to morbidity and are common in India so the promise of properties in Calotropis procera is welcome news.
 Mudar root bark is the common form of Calotropis procera that you will find in India.
 It is made by drying the root and then removing the cork bark.
 In India, the plant is also used to treat leprosy and elephantiasis.
 Mudar root is also used for diarrhea and dysentery.

 Green Cropping with Calotropis Procera